happybeing/vdash/README.md

 `logtail` displays one or more log files in the terminal in the manner of `tail -f`.

+Features of `logtail`:
+- it displays more than one logfile, one above the other or side-by-side
+- the display updates as each logfile grows
+- you can fork **logtail-dash** to create customised views of your logfile data

-The command is written in Rust and uses [tui-rs](https://github.com/fdehau/tui-rs) to create the terminal UI, and [linemux](https://github.com/jmagnuson/linemux) to monitor the logfiles.
+`logtail` is written in Rust and uses [tui-rs](https://github.com/fdehau/tui-rs) to create the terminal UI, and [linemux](https://github.com/jmagnuson/linemux) to monitor the logfiles.

 ## Operating Systems
 - **Linux:** works on Ubuntu.
-- **MacOS:** may 'just work' but has not been tested - please do!
-- **Windows:** is currently being tested, so feel free to check it out.
+- **Windows:** works on Windows 10.
+- **MacOS:** let me know what happens!

 ## Install from crates.io
 1. Install **Rust** via https://doc.rust-lang.org/cargo/getting-started/installation.html